-The unqualified approving opinion as to the validity of the Bonds will be rendered by Locke Lord LLP, Boston, Massachusetts, Bond Counsel.
-The opinion will be dated the date of the original delivery of the Bonds and will speak only as of such date.
+The purchaser will be furnished the legal opinion of the firm of Locke Lord, LLP, Boston, Massachusetts ("Bond Counsel").
+The opinion will be dated and given on and will speak only as of the date of original delivery of the Bonds to the successful bidder.
+The opinion will be substantially in the form presented in Appendix B.

-Other than as to matters expressly set forth herein as the opinion of Bond Counsel, Bond Counsel are not passing upon and do not assume any responsibility for the accuracy or adequacy of the statements made in this Preliminary Official Statement and make no representation that they have independently verified the same.
+Other than as to matters expressly set forth herein as the opinion of Bond Counsel, Bond Counsel is not passing upon and does not assume any responsibility for the accuracy or adequacy of the statements made in this Official Statement and makes no representation that they have independently verified the same.